 Most trucking companies have driver risks management systems within their truck.
-The system usually involves driver facing and forward facing cameras that monitor the way the trucks are operated.
-Although, there are trucking companies that have only installed traffic facing cameras without the driver facing back up.
-While the truck is on duty, the dual cameras capture both video and audio in real time plus the location.
-The carriers can access the data through a web portal that is backed up by an onboard system.
-If the driver is caught up in a risky situation, the data is immediately sent to the carrier.
-Perhaps the biggest advantage of driver facing camera is detecting signs of fatigue or distracted driving such as heavy eyelids or inappropriate texting.
+The system usually involves driver-facing and forward-facing cameras that monitor how the trucks operate.
+Although, there are trucking companies that have only installed traffic-facing cameras without driver-facing backup.
+While the truck is on duty, the dual cameras capture video and audio in real time, plus the location.
+The carriers can access the data through a web portal backed by an onboard system.
+The data is immediately sent to the carrier if the driver is caught up in a risky situation.
+The most significant advantage of driver-facing cameras is detecting signs of fatigue or distracted driving, such as heavy eyelids or inappropriate texting.
 Once the signs have been distinguished, the trucker is sent an alert message.
 Don’t think driving at night will get you off the hook since the cameras have infrared ability to record in the dark.

-Apart from alerting drivers whenever they are distracted or too tired, driver facing cameras have been proven to reduce liability significantly.
-In case of an accident whereby the facts are not clear, a driver facing camera could be used as evidence to exonerate the truck driver and his/her company.
+Apart from alerting drivers whenever they are distracted, or too tired, driver-facing cameras have been proven to reduce liability significantly.
+In an accident where the facts are unclear, a driver-facing camera could be used as evidence to exonerate the truck driver and his/her company.
 Of course, the expensive legal settlement that would have been paid out in unclear circumstances is reduced or completely avoided.
-Additionally, if the company notices there are specific areas a CDL driver might need to improve, re-training is recommended.
-Like a home-based system, driver facing cameras comes in handy in case of an unexpected security breach to the cab.
-Not to forget, the data backed up in the on board system could be a part of the solution for numerous truckers who have complained that their DAC reports have been falsified.
+Additionally, if the company notices specific areas a CDL driver might need to improve, re-training is recommended.
+Like a home-based system, driver-facing cameras come in handy in case of an unexpected security breach to the cab.
+The data backed up in the onboard system could be a part of the solution for numerous truckers who have complained that their DAC reports have been falsified.

 Not every trucker is comfortable with a camera pointed at their working station.
-In fact, some trucking companies have stopped using driver facing cameras after losing majority of experienced drivers.
+Some trucking companies have stopped using driver-facing cameras after losing the majority of experienced drivers.
 Well, can you blame them?
-Truckers with 10 to 20 years experience under their belt with no major accidents do not take it lightly when they are introduced to a driver facing camera.
-Work relationships are built on trust and not many truckers appreciate being micro-managed.
-Those who are against it argue that traffic facing cameras are enough for monitoring purposes but an inside camera is going too far.
-Furthermore, they drove all those years before the introduction of cameras yet they were never involved in a serious accident.
+Truckers with 10 to 20 years of experience with no major accidents do not take it lightly when introduced to a driver-facing camera.
+Work relationships are built on trust, and not many truckers appreciate being micro-managed.
+Those who are against it argue that traffic-facing cameras are enough for monitoring purposes, but an inside camera is going too far.
+Furthermore, they drove all those years before the introduction of cameras, yet they were never involved in a serious accident.

-Apart from the old timer truckers who are shy on the camera, the new generation of truck drivers seems to embrace the idea.
-If you are doing everything by the book, why worry when there is a driver facing camera in your truck?
-Plus if there is a false report against you, there is a camera to prove your innocence.
-At the end of the day, it is you who will weigh the options and decide whether or not to work for a company with driver facing cameras.
+Apart from the old-timer truckers who are shy on camera, the new generation of truck drivers seems to embrace the idea.
+If you are doing everything by the book, why worry when a driver-facing camera is in your truck?
+Plus, if there is a false report against you, there is a camera to prove your innocence.
+It is you who will weigh the options and decide whether or not to work for a company with driver-facing cameras.